apacheignite/documentation/web-console/web-console.md

   ]
 }
 [/block]
 Ignite Web Console is a web application that can be deployed on your system environment.
-For demo purposes, check out [Ignite Web Console](https://console.gridgain.com/) hosted by GridGain.

 * [Demo mode](doc:demo-mode)
 * [Local Deployment](doc:local-deployment)